Schepp/schepp.dev/posts/chaining-declarations-with-css-animation-composition.md

 ### Enters Animation Composition!

-An unorthodox way of solving this is by making use of, or rather misuse, [CSS Animation Composition](https://developer.chrome.com/articles/css-animation-composition/) to chain transforms after existing ones. [`animation-composition`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-composition) is a new animation longhand property, that allows you to determine if the effects of an animation should wipe out what may already be defined on an element or if its effects get added on top of what is already there.
+An unorthodox way of solving this is by making use of, or rather misuse, [CSS Animation Composition](https://developer.chrome.com/articles/css-animation-composition/) to chain transforms after existing ones. [`animation-composition`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-composition) is a new animation property, that allows you to determine if the effects of an animation should wipe out what may already be defined on an element or if its effects get added on top of what is already there.

 What you can do now is define an animation, which carries your additional transforms, which is paused and composited on top of the existing values.
 This is how this would look like, applied to our example: